QA with Kimberly Palmer, author of 'Generation Earn'

 If you have general saving and spending goals, and know that your money is going to your priorities, then the smaller details don't have to stress you out much.

 Palmer: Personally, [of the two card types], I am a huge credit card fan for that -- and that is with the caveat that you're paying off your credit card each month.
 Some debit cards do offer this, too, but it's more common with credit cards to make it really easy to do your spending analysis each month.
 Most banks now, at least most big ones, offer software that when you log in online, you can, with a few clicks, do a quick analysis of where your money is going.
 And this is really helpful, too, if you're sharing an account with a spouse or other family members.
-You can see immediately the trends in where your money is going -- if, suddenly, your spending on food or retail spikes upwards.
+You can see immediately the trends in where your money is going -- if, suddenly, your spending on food or retail spikes upward.
 That's why I think credit cards can be such a useful tool.
 Of course, you need to be paying it off each month or it's just costing you too much.

 Palmer: I am fascinated by everything having to do with family money management -- like parenting, having a baby -- because I just found since having my baby, it puts such a strain on your finances.
 I don't want to make it sound negative, since it's a wonderful thing, obviously.
 But it makes it so much harder to manage your budget.
 So I'd love to explore that more.